-2.3.4 Supervision
+3.3.4 Supervision

-It must be ensured that there is always adequate and competent supervision for any arboricultural operation.
-The level of supervision should be relative to the complexity of the task in hand, as well as the experience and proficiency of the operators on site.
+The responsible person must provide adequate and competent supervision for any arboricultural operation.
+The level of supervision must be relative to the complexity of the task in hand, as well as the experience and proficiency of the operators on site.

-Any individual acting in a supervisory capacity should as a minimum have:
+Any individual acting in a supervisory capacity must as a minimum have: